 The results saw Norton Secure VPN reaching a median 190-200Mbps across its best sessions.
 That's a huge improvement on the 10-85Mbps we saw last time, competes well with some big-name VPNs (IPVanish (opens in new tab) only reached 40-190Mbps) and is likely to be enough for many devices and situations.

 Most providers are much faster, though, especially where they support WireGuard (opens in new tab) or have speedy custom protocols of their own.
 CyberGhost hit 350-450Mbps, for instance, while TorGuard (opens in new tab) managed 410-480Mbps, and ExpressVPN's Lightway protocol reached 490-630Mbps.
 Now that really is fast.

 If you run into problems with Norton Secure VPN then you could head off to the support site (opens in new tab), but we'd recommend you keep your expectations low.
 There are a small number of FAQs, mostly very short on detail, and if you've any VPN experience we suspect you could produce better content in an afternoon.

 The chances are you'll contact the support team direct, then.
 Especially as Norton makes it so easy, with 24/7 live chat and phone options.

-If your VPN needs are simple then Norton Secure VPN's stripped-back interface might appeal, and if you've only one device to protect, it's cheaper than some.
-Experts will be frustrated by the lack of features, though, and there are much better VPNs around.
+If your VPN needs are simple, or you're looking for a VPN and a security suite, then Norton Secure VPN's back-to-basics approach might appeal.
+Experts will be frustrated by the lack of features, though, the Windows kill switch is a concern, and there are many more capable, faster and cheaper VPNs around.